-The final dissertation must include an introduction, literature review, methodology, findings/results, and discussion/conclusion chapter.
+If completing a traditional dissertation, the final submission must include an introduction, literature review, methodology, findings/results, and discussion/conclusion chapter.
 The specific structure and format of the final dissertation will be determined by the student and dissertation chair, while adhering to the parameters set forth by the Graduate School in the Thesis and Dissertation Manual.
-Beyond the

-Manual guidelines, the final dissertation must adhere to APA formatting and be free of grammatical errors.
+Beyond the Manual guidelines, the final dissertation must adhere to APA formatting and be free of grammatical errors and include the attestation of original work as a component of the appendix.